ollixx/node-red-contrib-components/README.md

 * help texts are missing
 * sample flows ( both as code and images in here)
 * show target node's name by default in caller node's label
+* use github actions to build the package, create releases and publish to npm